 Paulo Parente Marques Mendes, partner at law firm Di Blasi Parente & Associados in Rio de Janeiro, said, “As Hyundai is apparently not using any of those official symbols in its commercial promotion, it would be unclear whether the CBF would also prevail in this case if it files a lawsuit.”

 In preparation of the World Cup, FIFA filed new applications for nearly 100 trade marks to be considered of high renown covering all goods and services.
 It is common practice for any major sporting event to combine the name of a host city with the year the event will be taking place (eg. London 2012), however spare a thought for the residents of Natal in north-eastern Brazil.
 Natal will play host to 4 World Cup matches and hence FIFA secured exclusive rights in Brazil over the expression ‘Natal 2014’.

 Unfortunately for the people of this city, ‘Natal’ also means ‘Christmas’ in Portuguese, hence the Portuguese equivalent of ‘Christmas 2014’ is now owned by FIFA.
 This will potentially make life difficult for shop owners and others attempting to market the festive period, especially as FIFA’s privileges last until 31st December 2014.

-If you have any questions relating to the issues raised in the article or trade mark law in general simply click here and fill in the contact us form and an advisor will get back to you.
+If you have any questions relating to the issues raised in the article or trade mark law in general simply click here and an advisor will get back to you.